vtqveant/tweets-geolocation/REPORT.md

 #### Evaluation results

-Evaluation on a held-out dataset containing 10k samples resulted in MAE 1883.017 km, which is in line with the performance of the UnicodeCNN (Small) variant reported in the aforementioned paper.
+Evaluation on a held-out dataset containing 10k samples resulted in MAE 1520.6 km, which is in line with the performance of the UnicodeCNN (Small) variant reported in (Izbicki et al., 2019).

 #### References